SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Thai Dessert Museum

 Your sweet tooth will be glad about visiting this place.
-All sort of dessert in the entire country are compiled here to preserve recipes and letting people know how excellent their cuisine is, especially for dessert.
+All sorts of desserts in the entire country are compiled here to preserve recipes and let people know how excellent their cuisine is, especially for dessert.

 Tang Siam Ha Museum